On the Universal Cuspy Behavior in Black Hole Shadows: Universality of the cuspy shadow

 with $\mathcal{F} = \dd\beta/\dd\alpha$.
 Integration by parts yields the equal-area condition

 It is worth noting that the slopes of the two branches differ at their intersection point $(\alpha_i,\beta_i)$.
 We denote these two slopes by $\mathcal{F}_1$ and $\mathcal{F}_2$, respectively.

-This derivation relies solely on the existence of a self-intersection within the physical shadow.
+This derivation relies on the existence of a self-intersection within the physical shadow boundary, which itself arises from the degeneracy of the photon-orbit projection map.
 The law emerges as a direct consequence of the closed nature of the swallowtail structure.
 Consequently, any cuspy shadow, provided it corresponds to closed swallowtail configurations of unstable circular orbits, must satisfy the same equal-area law.